Qiskit/qiskit/docs/how_to/use_estimator.rst

 There are two main ways of setting options in the :class:`~qiskit.primitives.Estimator`:

-* Setting keyword arguments in the :meth:`~qiskit.primitives.Estimator.run` method.
+* Set keyword arguments in the :meth:`~qiskit.primitives.Estimator.run` method.
 * Modify :class:`~qiskit.primitives.Estimator` options.

 Set keyword arguments for :meth:`~qiskit.primitives.Estimator.run`